sixolet/phonotype/README.md

 ESC nagivates to the scene description.

 Arrow keys choose a line to edit; enter key actually changes the line.

+Ctrl- or Alt- while pressing up or down will swap lines.

+Shift while pressing up or down will navigate the history of lines you have entered.

 Shift-enter inserts a new "passthrough" line above the current one.